Archery Deer Hunt

 - Deer Hunt FAQ - commonly asked questions about the hunt, for visitors and hunters.

-Archery hunting will be the only option in 2014.
+Archery hunting will be the only option.
 Archery hunting allows Saint John's to extend the season, avoid conflicts with other campus events (hikers, football games, etc.), allows more hunters to participate, allows hunting closer to campus, and reduces the need for security personnel.

 This is not a MN DNR special hunt; hunters must bring and use their own MN DNR archery license.
 All hunters must follow the Minnesota State Big Game Laws.